Examples

 This will ensure that no error is thrown and no constraint is created if any other constraint with the given name or another node property uniqueness constraint on the same schema already exists.

-Assuming no constraint with the given name or other node property uniqueness constraint on the same schema exists:
+Assuming no constraint with the given name or other node property uniqueness constraint on the same schema already exists, the query will return:

 Specifying an index provider when creating a constraint